-This wonderful program provides a before and after school option for families.
+This wonderful program provides a before and after school care options for families.
 BASE also operates during school breaks and over the summer.

 BASE Mission: Promoting the safety, well-being, and development of every child while partnering with schools and community to be the best choice for families.